+Deploying multiple routes

+In the deploy_routes demo, the container client application (it_container_admin) is used to deploy two routes, each of which is specified in a dedicated deployment descriptor file.
+For example:

+'''

+it_container_admin -deploy -file

+../../routes/deployCORBASoapService.xml

+it_container_admin -deploy -file

+../../routes/deployCORBAHTTPService.xml

+'''

-Deploying multiple routes In the deploy_routes demo, the container client application (it_container_admin) is used to deploy two routes, each of which is specified in a dedicated deployment descriptor file.
-For example: it_container_admin -deploy -file //routes/deployCORBASoapService.xml it_container_admin -deploy -file //routes/deployCORBAHTTPService.xml Each deployment descriptor describes a single router, which is identified by the targetNamespace assigned to the contract that contains the route and the name of the source service.
-Specifying persistent deployment With the deployment descriptor approach, you can specify a persistent deployment directory.
+Each deployment descriptor describes a single router, which is identified by the targetNamespace assigned to the contract that contains the route and the name of the source service.

+Specifying persistent deployment

+With the deployment descriptor approach, you can specify a persistent deployment directory.
 When you initially deploy each contract, a copy of the deployment descriptor is placed into this directory.

 When you restart the container, it automatically redeploys all the contracts identified in these deployment descriptors.
 In this case, the effect is the same as the configuration approach (that is, all routes are deployed during the startup).

-Further information For more details on the Artix container, deployment descriptors, and persistent deployment, see Deploying Artix Solutions .
-For working examples of the routing plug-in deployed in an Artix container, see any of the demos in the following directory: InstallDir\\artix\Version\demos\routing Alternatively, for a more advanced example, see: InstallDir\artix\Version\demos\advanced\container\deploy_routes
+For more details on the Artix container, deployment descriptors, and persistent deployment, see Configuring and Deploying, C++ Runtime.

+For working examples of the routing plug-in deployed in an Artix container, see any of the demos in the following directory:

+InstallDir\samples\routing

+Alternatively, for a more advanced example, see:

+InstallDir\samples\advanced\container\deploy routes